Canon 700D vs Panasonic GH5

 |14.||OM System OM-1||Y||stereo / mono||Y||Y||micro||3.0||Y||-||Y|

 |16.||Panasonic S5||Y||stereo / mono||Y||Y||micro||3.2||Y||-||Y|

 It is notable that the GH5 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 700D does not provide wifi capability.

 Studio photographers will appreciate that the Panasonic GH5 (unlike the 700D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 700D and the GH5 have been discontinued, but can regularly be found used on eBay.
+Both the 700D and the GH5 have been discontinued, but can regularly be found used on ebay.
 The 700D was replaced by the Canon 750D, while the GH5 was followed by the Panasonic GH5 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 700D Manual (free pdf) or the online Panasonic GH5 Manual.
+Further information on the features and operation of the 700D and GH5 can be found, respectively, in the Canon 700D Manual (free pdf) or the online Panasonic GH5 Manual.